A tibble: 2 × 5

 So:

-We want to test if the mean fish length in I3 differs from 240mm.
+We want to test if the mean needle length on one side differs from 15mm.

-# YOUR TASK: Test normality of windward pine needle lengths
+# YOUR TASK: Test normality of all pine needle lengths

 # QQ Plot

-main = "QQ Plot for length of Grayling",
+main = "QQ Plot for length of pine needles",

 ylab = "Sample Quantiles")